Save Big on TVs, Phones, More During the Discover Samsung Summer Event

-Samsung’s Huge Discover Summer Sale Ends This Weekend: Save Big on Phones, TVs, Appliances and More
+Samsung’s Huge Discover Summer Sale Ends Tonight: Save on Galaxy Phones, TVs, Appliances and More

 The Samsung Discover Summer Sale is happening now, and this quarterly sale event has epic daily deals on top-tier devices and appliances, including Galaxy S22 phones, the Frame TV, and Galaxy Buds Pro wireless earbuds.
 If you've been eyeing the latest Samsung deals, now's the time to shop.

-For a couple more day until Sunday, June 26, you can shop one of Samsung's biggest sales of the year.
-Samsung drops new deals daily, starting at 9 a.m.
-EDT, but the tech retailer's sale includes more than just daily deals.
+Until midnight tonight, Sunday, June 26, one of Samsung's biggest sales of the year is massively marking down tech and home essentials.
 There are standout deals on QLED 4K TVs, the Galaxy Tab S8 Ultra, smartwatches, and even washer and dryer pairs.
 You can also double your savings and get an additional 10% off your purchase when you shop two or more of these Discover Samsung summer sales event deals.

 We've gathered the best Samsung deals to help you shop, including the QN90B Neo QLED 4K TV for a more cinematic experience while you watch your favorite movies.
 Best of all, many of these deals come with a free bonus product, such as a pair of new Galaxy Buds Pro earbuds or a Chromebook4 laptop.

-Keep reading to check out the best Samsung tech deals that you can get right now at the Discover Samsung event.
+Keep reading to check out the best Samsung deals that you can get right now at the Discover Samsung Sale event.

 Your movies and content come to life in vivid detail like never before on the expansive 14.6"s AMOLED screen.
 Now you have the power to game or edit videos in ultra-smooth clarity, thanks to a 120Hz refresh rate.
 Get $100 instant Samsung Credit toward other offers, a free pair of Galaxy Buds Pro earbuds, and up to $675 enhanced trade-in credit.